Upgrade To a New Release

 @ participant.domains.connect_local(testdomain)

-If you did the actual upgrade of the production instance, then you would just reconnect to the current domain before running the ping:
+If you did the actual upgrade of the production instance, then you would just reconnect to the current sync domain before running the ping:

 @ participant.domains.reconnect_all()